How to Make Money Selling Ebooks Online

 Starting an Ebook Business — Where You Sell

-As an ebook publisher you have a few options available for selling your works.
+As an ebook publisher, you have a few options available for selling your works.

 You can set up your own website and sell your ebook directly online.
 You might make a PDF available to your readers for example.
 A simple shopping cart or PayPal link and you’re all set.
 A reader visits your site, they order, and they get a download link and get your book.
 It’s pretty much all automated, and you simply keep an eye on things to make sure the site is running smoothly.

 The benefit of this is you control the entire process, get all of the customer information (so you can promote additional products, services, or books), and you can charge higher prices.
+You may find this surprising, but many ebooks sold directly on a website (especially if it's on a focused topic) can sell for $40 or more which is double what a traditional print book would sell for.

 One of the easiest ways to sell ebooks is to work through a third-party site like Amazon.
 You may have ordered products, even books, from Amazon in the past.
-But this is a whole different side to this massive ecommerce site.
+But this is a whole different side to this massive e-commerce site.

 The big benefit to working through Amazon Kindle Direct Publishing, even though they charge you a commission on your sales, is their reach.
 Around 89 million Americans are said to be active ebook readers.
 That’s your potential audience, all those people visiting this site and browsing for a new book.
 It could be your book they find when doing a search on a related keyword.
 In fact, 38 percent of daily sales of ebooks on Amazon go to self-published titles.

-The process to selling your ebook on Kindle is straightforward.
+The process of selling your ebook on Kindle is straightforward.
 You sign up, then upload your ebook.
 They take care of converting it to their proprietary format.
 Then you’re ready to sell and grow your business through Amazon.com.

 Which of these options should you go with?
 I recommend doing both.